jaanga/cookbook/readme.md

 <br>

-## Cookbook Projects

 ### Voice Commands for Three.js

 #### Mission
-To build simple, sample files that can be used as the basis for more complex works involving
+To build simple, sample files that can be used as the basis for more complex works involving voice recognition and 3D

 #### Read Me
 [Web page view]( http://jaanga.github.io/cookbook/voice-commands/ )